 Proceeds from sale of the District's Outstanding Bonds, together with certain non-reimbursable developer contributions, were used to provide water production facilities, wastewater treatment capacity, and underground water distribution, wastewater collection, and drainage facilities to serve the land within the District (the "System").
-The District's System has been designed to be in conformity with the current requirements of the City, Harris County, Texas, and the TCEQ.
+The District's System has been designed to be in conformity with the current requirements of the City, Harris County, Texas, and the TCEO.

 Source of Water Supply: The District is served by two water plants located in and operated by the District.
 Water Plant No. 1 includes two 800 gallon per minute ("gpm") wells, a 240,000 gallon ground storage tank, a 125,000 gallon ground storage tank, two 10,000 gallon hydro-pneumatic tanks and three 1,000 gpm booster pumps.
-Water Plant No. 2 includes a 1,000 gpm well and a 1,500 gpm well, a 265,000 gallon ground storage tank, a 500,000 gallon elevated storage tank, a 10,000 gallon hydro-pneumatic tank, two 750 gpm booster pumps and one 550 gpm booster pump.
+Water Plant No. 2 includes a 1,000 gpm well and a 1,500 gpm well, a 265,000 gallon ground storage tank, a 300,000 gallon ground storage tank, a 500,000 gallon elevated storage tank, two 10,000 gallon hydro-pneumatic tanks, and three 1,000 gpm booster pumps.
+A portion of the proceeds of the Bonds were used to expand and improve Water Plant No. 2.
 In addition, the District has emergency water supply interconnects with three neighboring municipal utility districts.
 In the District Engineer's opinion, the water supply facilities are adequate to serve approximately 3,897 connections within the District.
 The District is within the Harris-Galveston Subsidence District (the "Subsidence District").
 The District is meeting the Subsidence District's requirement by participating in the groundwater reduction plan ("GRP") of the West Harris County Regional Water Authority (the "Authority").
 See "THE SYSTEM - Subsidence and Conversion to Surface Water Supply."

 Source of Wastewater Treatment: The District is currently served by a 1,300,000 gallon per day ("gpd") wastewater treatment plant which the District owns and operates.
 According to the District's Engineer, this capacity will be sufficient to serve the future development within the District.
-A portion of the proceeds of the Bonds will be used to rehabilitate the wastewater collection system in the District.
+A portion of the proceeds of the Bonds are being used to rehabilitate the wastewater collection system in the District.